Saurusly

 Quote of the week.

-“At a time when pupil debt stands at extra than $1.5 trillion, it’s far deeply stressful to peer a branch authentic boosting novel types of scholar debt instead of trying to stem the tide of indebtedness — or even more traumatic to listen the respectable suggest the usage of federal taxpayer greenbacks to achieve this.”
+“At a time when pupil debt stands at more than $1.5 trillion, it’s far deeply stressful to peer a branch authentic boosting novel types of scholar debt instead of trying to stem the tide of indebtedness — or even more traumatic to listen the respectable suggest the usage of federal taxpayer greenbacks to achieve this.”

-From a letter despatched by Sen. Elizabeth A. Warren and Rep. Ayanna Pressley and Rep. Katie Porter to Secretary of Education Betsy DeVos, wondering a possible federal experiment on a fledgling form of procuring college known as income-percentage agreements.
+From a letter despatched by Sen. Elizabeth A. Warren Rep. Ayanna Pressley and Rep. Katie Porter to Secretary of Education Betsy DeVos, wondering about a possible federal experiment on a fledgling form of procuring college known as income-percentage agreements.
 They additionally wrote to seven colleges that now offer ISAs, seeking certain statistics about the workings of the programs.

 A new metaphor emerges.

-Higher-ed folks do love their metaphors: How regularly have you ever heard audio system at a conference communicate about making the university experience greater consumer-pleasant, within the vein of Disney, or Nordstrom, or maybe Wegmans?
+Higher-ed folks do love their metaphors: How regularly have you ever heard an audio system at a conference communicate about making the university experience greater consumer-pleasant, within the vein of Disney, Nordstrom, or maybe Wegmans?
 And for online interactions, Amazon is almost continually the cross-to example.

 Previous Post